-For the calculation of skin Corrosion/Irritation, this system is used only to calculate classification of mixtures based on their components (the additivity formulas).
+For the calculation of skin Corrosion/Irritation, this system is used only to calculate classification of mixtures based on their ingredients (the additivity formulas).
 If there are experimental data on skin Corrosion/Irritation or the bridging principle can be applied, it would be better to enter the results manually.

-3.5.2.7 (3) If data is available for all or some of the components of the mixture.
+3.5.2.7 (3) If data is available for all or some of the ingredients of the mixture.
+(Classification using the concentration limit)

-If any components with data or information for assessing Skin Corrosion/Irritation are included, perform the judgments below (c).
+If any ingredients with data or information for assessing Skin Corrosion/Irritation are included, the judgments below (c) is performed.

-If data or information on all components does not exist or not enough information is available for the assessment, it is judged "Classification not possible," and the following process is not performed.
+If data or information on all ingredients does not exist or not enough information is available for the assessment, it is judged "Classification not possible," and the following process is not performed.